ehsteve/roentgen/docs/guide/transmission.rst

     plt.legend(loc='upper left')

-Frequently, it is useful to consider the response function of a particular detector which includes absorption through materials in front of the detector.
+Frequently, it is useful to consider the response function of a particular detector which includes absorption through materials in front of a detector.
 This can be calculated by multiplying the transmission of the materials before the detector with the absorption of the detector material.

 To simplify this process, the `roentgen.absorption.Response` class is provided.